smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _none_

-Should be set as the externally reachable IP address of the chainlink node.
+Should be set as the externally reachable IP address of the Chainlink node.

 #### P2P_ANNOUNCE_PORT

 - Default: _none_

-Should be set as the externally reachable port of the chainlink node.
+Should be set as the externally reachable port of the Chainlink node.

 #### P2P_BOOTSTRAP_PEERS